robindouglasjohnson/gruescript/docs/gruescript.md

 	setverb ask_fishologist
 	has $this fish

-will activate "ask fishologist about" for every thing with the `fish` tag, and
+will activate "ask fishologist about" for any thing with the `fish` tag.

 	setverb ask
 	has $this hot_topic

 will make *any* thing with the `hot_topic` tag available as an ask for *everyone* with `conversation`.
 Note that in these cases, only existing  'things' will be considered.
-If you want to do this other topics, create 'dummy' things.
+If you want to do this for arbitrary topics, create 'dummy' things.

 By using variables, properties or tags in conversational verbs and setverbs, it is possible to create quite complex conversation trees.